 Disney’s fourth and largest Florida park celebrates ten years of opened gates today.
 In honor of that, let’s look back at the past, discuss the present, and speculate on the future of this wonderfully imagineered playground.
+And what a gorgeous park it is!

 Many folks, myself included, have a deep appreciation for Disney’s Animal Kingdom.
 Why?
 The combination of brilliant design, one fairly consistent theme, with faithful execution brings new and unique adventures and environments for our pleasure.
 However beautiful this combination zoo, botanical garden, and theme park is to behold, there are also the intangible factors that draw us to it: the deep emotional connection that comes from man’s love for nature and animals combined with the desire to run away from the concrete jungles of modern day life and reality!